RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2023-01-11-Added_continuous_actions_and_clock_control.md

 - when the problem is simple and we do not have too many inputs-outputs, an continuous actions algorithm works better than a discrete one.
 - ppo still being the most sample efficient and best performance agent of these 4.
-- DRL discrete actions algorithm behaves quite well considering that they converge faster (TODO to demonstrate)
+- DRL discrete actions algorithm behaves quite well, but continuous actions are better in all regards for a simple and constrained problem like this one.
 - the iteration control is quite similar in all algorithms, not being in this simple problem a key factor to choose one or another
 - neural networks with 1 hidden layer is more than enough for this.
 In case the task is not that easy (and solution seems to not to be a linear combination of the inputs) we could consider adding